 Radar is not the only threat that stealth technology protects against.
 Like its predecessor the Black Widow, the B-2 is painted black to make it harder to see at night.
 And its jet engines are positioned so that their exhaust — invisible to the naked eye, but bright in an infrared scope — cannot be seen from below.

-Is an Invisibility Cloak Next?
+Is a Real Invisibility Cloak Next?

 No existing stealth technology makes an aircraft invisible, whether to radar, infrared scopes or the eye.
 Current stealth technology simply makes it harder to “see.”
 The B-2 is a large airplane, but its radar image is hundreds of times less conspicuous than a normal plane its size.
 If the faint blip is noticed at all, it may be mistaken for the background “noise” that any radar set generates.